How to Build Behavior-Based Incentive Programs

 Drive adoption of your behavior-based incentive programs more effectively by communicating priorities and value propositions to partners—as well as the rewards that reinforce alignment.
-“What behavior-based programs are really about is getting that alignment,” said Brian Steele, Channel Partner Engagement Strategy Advisor at ITA Group.
-“You have to build that relationship with the partner.”
+You need partner alignment to build positive emotional connections with the program and strong relationships with the brand.

-Programs should be crafted to ensure appropriate incentives are being offered to focus individual partner staff on their tasks.
-“We’re seeing the need for segmented user experiences that unlock content.
-There's a lot of different things that you can do to enable partner staff and make it attractive enough for them to want to participate,” said Steele.
+Programs should be strategically crafted to ensure appropriate incentives are offered to keep individual partner staff focused on their tasks.
+We’re seeing the need for segmented user experiences that unlock content.
+There are a variety of incentive types you can use in your program to motivate partner staff and make it attractive enough for them to want to participate.

-You’ll Be Win-Win-Winning With Behavior-Based Programs in No Time
+Win With Behavior-Based Programs in No Time

 For partners, it offers more supportive lead generation activities through impactful enablement, allowing partners to capture transactions and stimulate growth through cross-sell, renewal and up-sell offerings.

 For brands, it offers improved reputation and increased customer advocacy, vendor experiences and revenue.

 For customers, it offers an improved customer experience that provides clear messaging and product positioning.
 Continuous engagement helps build client confidence in renewal or retention decision–making.